Home > Short-term health insurance > Short-term health insurance in Florida

 Whether you live in Miami or in the suburbs outside Tampa, there may be times when short-term health insurance is your only realistic option for coverage.
 Common situations:

 - You’re newly employed and your employer has a waiting period before you can enroll in the group healthcare plan.
-(Under the ACA, employers can impose waiting periods of up to 90 days before new employees can be eligible for coverage under the group health plan.)3
+(Under the ACA, employers can impose waiting periods of up to 90 days before new employees can be eligible for coverage under the group health plan.)4

 - You’ll soon be enrolled in Medicare but have no other health insurance options in the meantime.

 - You’re not eligible for Medicaid or a premium subsidy in the exchange.
 In that case, the full-price monthly premiums for an ACA-compliant plan might simply be too costly.
-(Note that the American Rescue Plan has made subsidies larger and more widely available through 2025.
-If you checked in the past and weren’t subsidy-eligible, be sure you check again!)

 People who are ineligible for premium subsidies for ACA coverage through the Marketplace include: